 Course Schedules and Rosters

-Once you have received your appointment letter but before the start of the semester please log in to my.newschool.edu to review your course assignments, schedule, and rosters.
+Once you have received your appointment letter but before the start of the semester, please log in to my.newschool.edu to review your course assignments, schedule, and rosters.

-Please check your course rosters frequently during the first few weeks of the term, as students may still be adding or dropping classes.
+Be sure to check your course rosters frequently during the first few weeks of the term, as students may still be adding or dropping classes.
 You should bring any anomalies to the attention of your program managers.
 Rosters may be accessed via my.newschool.edu (under Academics).
 Students who are not registered should not attend courses.

 Teaching at CoPA